Governance Cockpit

 Note

-If a workflow is closed (i.e., completed or aborted), tasks can no longer be delegated.
+If a workflow is closed, meaning completed or aborted, tasks can no longer be delegated.

 How can I abort a workflow?

-Users with the Administrator or Editor role, as well as workflow initiators, have the option to abort workflows before completion.
-This option is only available while a workflow task is still pending.
-To abort a workflow, go to the Governance Cockpit menu item in the left menu bar and open a workflow with a pending end date from the workflow list.
-The audit trail of the selected workflow will then open.
+Users with the Administrator or Editor role, as well as workflow initiators, can abort workflows before completion.
+This is only possible while a workflow task is still pending.
+To do this, go to the Governance Cockpit menu item in the left menu bar and open a workflow with a pending end date from the workflow list.
+The audit trail of the selected workflow then opens.

 In the right sidebar, in the Options panel, the Abort workflow option is available.
-If you have a different user role or the workflow has already been completed, the option will appear grayed out.
+If you have a different user role or the workflow has already been completed, this option is shown as disabled.

 This screenshot illustrates the option "Abort workflow" within the audit trail of a workflow.

-When you click this option, a security prompt will appear to confirm the termination of the workflow.
-Click the Abort workflow button again to permanently abort the workflow.
+When you click this option, a security prompt appears to confirm the abort of the workflow.
+Click Abort workflow again to abort the workflow permanently.
 This action cannot be undone.

-The dialog window to abort a workflow is displayed here.
+The dialog to abort a workflow is displayed here.

-The workflow is then aborted, and the usual process of publication or depublication is stopped.
-No further users will receive a task.
-The initiator and any involved users are informed about the termination by email.
-The version of the diagram or catalog item remains in the stage it was in at the time of the abortion.
-For example, after aborting a publication, the Preview stage will still contain the diagram that was originally intended for publication.
+The workflow is then aborted, and the normal publication or depublication process is stopped.
+No further users receive a task.
+The initiator and any involved users are informed by email about the abort.
+The version of the diagram or catalog item remains in the stage it was in at the time of the abort.
+For example, after aborting a publication, the Preview stage still contains the diagram that was originally intended for publication.

 Export and download workflows